MARKANTONY04/project3_django/README.md

 5. Booking Confirmation

 As a user who lives far away, I want to be able to make a booking for the restaurant,  and see the confirmation of my booking order on the site after I’ve made the booking for reassurance of my booking.
+And amend my order if needed.

 6. Restaurant Reviews